 Code Rail Criteria Measurement

 SW (m) Slope Width 10.0-30.0 m

 TF (no.) Type of features, all Levels min.
 2

 SC (no.) Amount of various rails or other features

 One judged hit can be evaluated min.

 Level A 6

 Level B 4

 Level C 2

 LR (m) Length Rails

 Level A 6-12 m

 Level B 5-10 m

 Level C 3-8 m

 Start Criteria

-SA Start Area, length according to the constru- needed for the 1st feature. uction and the speed
+SA Start Area, length according to the construction and the speed needed for the 1st feature.

 Finish Criteria

-FA (m) Finish Area, length according to the construct the last feature in order to allow competitors safe and controlled manner.
+FA (m) Finish Area, length according to the construction and the speed of the last feature in order to allow competitors to come to a stop in a safe and controlled manner.

 FW (m) Finish Area Width min.
 20.0 m

 Competition Level

 Level A OWG, WSC, WJC, WC, YOG

 Level B COC, UVS

 Level C NC, FIS, EYOF, JUN